truittll/barcodetrackR/README.md

 This is an R package originally built for the use of cellular barcoding experiments performed at the Dunbar Lab at the National Institutes of Health.
 It includes a Shiny app for ease of use.

-Code by Diego A. Espinoza and Samson J. Koelle.
+Code by Diego A. Espinoza, Samson J. Koelle, and Lauren L. Truitt.

 ## Installation